 Step 5: Sketch your product ideas

 Keep your ideal client in mind at all times during this stage.
-If you have created some ideal client collages then you can visualise the various clients much more, how they might use or wear your product, or how they would buy it and when.
+If you have created some dream client collages, then you can visualise the various potential customers much more, and how they might use or wear your product, or how they would buy it and when.

 In fact, I often suggest that creatives don’t just focus on developing one product collection but sketch out three completely different ranges.
 Again, this is to push yourself and to avoid the trap of focusing too much on just one idea.

 At this stage don’t criticise yourself or worry about costs, production or whatever (we come to these considerations in a minute!).
 Allow yourself to be creative and get loads of related product ideas, colours, and materials on paper.
-I would suggest that each product idea would go on one page so you end up with loads and loads of sketches at the end.
-Don’t be too precious or detailed, just get the ideas out of your head at this stage.
+I would suggest that each product idea goes on it’s own page so that you end up with loads and loads of sketches at the end.
+Don’t be too precious or detailed, just get the ideas out of your head and on to paper.

 Step 6: Research your costs and production issues

-Only after you have finished step 5 should you move on to these practical considerations.
+After you have finished step 5, you can move on to these practical considerations.
 Indeed Walt Disney’s very successful creative strategy was based on three phases of designing: The Dreamer, The Realist, and The Critic.
 So far your focus has mostly been on being creative, and now it’s time for a reality check.

 • What would be the total cost to create this product?
 Think about the cost to produce a prototype, how long it will take you, the materials needed, and if you need new equipment.
 You might even be able to identify the cost price of your new product ideas.
 What would the cost price be if you created and sold 5, 50 or 500?
 Creating an Excel sheet will make your calculations and the comparisons between individual products easier to digest.